 Wake Alert, the University’s emergency notification program, can provide information and advisories potentially through a number of communication channels, including the Wake Alert website, text messaging, e-mail, voice mail, Twitter, Facebook, and indoor and outdoor warning systems.

-Methods for announcing alerts include:
+Methods for announcing emergency alerts include:

 Outdoor warning system

-A Wake Alert message will be broadcast outdoors using speakers that activate a siren and announce a brief prerecorded or live message.
+A Wake Alert message can be broadcast outdoors using speakers that activate a siren and announce a brief prerecorded or live message.
 Emergency messages announced by the outdoor system will be preceded by a siren.
 The system also makes all clear announcements at the conclusion of an incident.